polterguy/phosphorusfive-dox/chapter-15.md

 /*
  * Our "delete" wrapper for our CRUD operations.
  * Expects main argument [_arg] being ID of what object to delete.
+ *
+ * Doesn't care about the "type" of object, but will simply delete
+ * the object with the given [_arg] ID, regardless of its type.
  */
 create-event:sys42.examples.data.delete
   delete-data:x:@"/*/*/sys42.examples.contact/""=:guid:{0}"""